machinable-org/machinable/docs/guide/interface.md

 mnist.commit()
 ```

-Now, if we later like to retrieve this instance, rather than using its ID, we can instead use the same code:
+Now, if we later want to retrieve this instance, we can use the same code in place of a unique ID:

 ```python
 mnist_reloaded = get(MnistData, {"batch_size": 8})